 100% About Them, 0% About You

-It’s vital to keep promotional materials out of a thank you note, like coupons or business cards.
+It’s vital to keep promotional materials out of a thank you note, like coupons or digital business cards.
 The point is to convey your gratitude for the trust they placed in you and not promote your product.
 Avoid the generic (and boring) thing of using smiley faces and emoticons in your content, unless you know precisely how to use them and do so with moderation.
 Be unique and creative with how you communicate with your customers.

 Pen Your Emotions with the Right Color